W4SD/juicyBot/README.md

 3-reel slots, dicing, coin flip, lottery

-Helper functions to automate some server functions like posting title preview from youtube link.
+Helper functions to add some server abilities like posting title preview from youtube link.